Black-Lioness/ComfyUI-PromptUtils/README.md

 ## Filename Generator 📁

-Generates realistic filenames and file paths for various digital media formats.
-Filenames as prompts are not a magic bullet, but I have found that they can produce interesting effects with Flux (add `DSC_0123.JPG` to any prompt and try yourself) This is for the cherry-pickers.

-#### Features

-- Generates realistic filenames for 28 different devices and platforms
+- Generates somewhat realistic filenames for 30+ different devices and platforms
 - Creates authentic file paths in both simple and complex formats
+- Supports multiple image and video formats (JPG, CR3, ARW, HEIC, MP4, etc.)
 - Customizable through prompt text and random seed
+- Includes specialized formats for scientific and professional imaging

+Filenames as prompts are not a magic bullet, but they can produce interesting effects with Flux (add `DSC_0123.JPG` to any prompt and try yourself).
+This is for the cherry-pickers.

-#### Input Parameters
+### Input Parameters

 1. **Prompt**: (Optional) Text that will be incorporated into the file path
    - Spaces will be converted to underscores
    - Used to create topic-specific folders

 2. **Extra Prompt**: (Optional) Additional text to be used in filename or path generation
+   - Can be combined with the main prompt, useful for adding more context or metadata

 3. **Format**: Choose from these categories:
    - 🎲 Random (randomly selects a format)
    - 📷 Camera Brands: Nikon, Canon, Fujifilm, Sony, Panasonic, Casio, Generic
    - 📱 Mobile Devices: Android, iPhone (HEIC/JPEG), Pixel, Samsung
-   - 🖥️ Screenshots: Windows, macOS, VLC
+   - 🖥️ Screenshots: Windows, macOS
-   - 🎥 Video/Social: WhatsApp, Instagram, Facebook, Snapchat, TikTok
+   - 🎥 Video/Social: VLC, WhatsApp, Instagram, Facebook, Snapchat, TikTok
    - 🚁 Drones: DJI, Mavic
    - 📹 Action/Security: GoPro, Dashcam, Security Camera, CCTV
-   - 🤿 Specialty: Underwater, Aerial
+   - 🤿 Specialty: Underwater, Aerial, 360-Degree
+   - 🔬 Scientific: Macro, Thermal Imaging
+   - 🌌 Advanced Imaging: Astro Photography, Satellite Imagery
-   - 🖼️ Special: 3D Scan, Thermal Imaging and more
+   - 🖼️ Special: 3D Scan
+   - ❓ Misc: Various other formats

 4. **Path**: Choose between:
    - Disabled: No path